peopleanalyst

 3. Determine eligibility by mapping roles and applying CRI factors.

-5. Select and weight performance measures and set quotas.
+5. Select performance measures and set quotas.

 Success